-- Questions to Ask: "Who is recommending the decisions for change?
-How do you know the change will be made and sustainable?" - Typical Answer: "We hired XYZ consultants and they said we should be able to get .
+When employee lead earnings growth changes and ideas, they are ready to be held accountable.
+Questions to Ask: "Who is recommending the decisions for change?
+How do you know the change will be made and sustainable?"

+- Typical Answer: "We hired XYZ consultants and they said we should be able to get .
 Each of our leaders now has a target and an incentive program to go get their targets." - Better Answer: "Our line managers are leading the change.
 They have worked through the detail and know exactly what changes they are making.
 Key stakeholders are bought in. - 2.
 FOLLOW THE MONEY.
 When asked why he robbed banks, Willie Sutton famously said, "That's where the money is."
 Going after low-hanging fruit is fine, but the real money is made by systematically scrubbing through each bucket of revenue, cost and capital expenditures to find earnings increases across the board.
 Good leaders know where they spend money.
 They find improvements on every line item.
 Each purchase, process and function is an opportunity.

-By engaging front-line leaders, existing frustrations are surfaced and interlocking pieces are solved together.
-Questions to Ask: "How are you developing your opportunities to improve earnings?
+By engaging front-line leaders and employees, existing frustrations are surfaced and interlocking pieces are solved together.
+Guestions to Ask: "How are you developing your opportunities to improve earnings?
 How are you prioritizing and driving those opportunities?"